The NE15AB and some of its specs. |

 In keeping with its low-end price tag, the Sigmax has a top resolution of 720p.
 On a screen this small, that’s just fine since the differences between 720 and 1080 at close distances are negligible.
 HD Television programming in 1080 looked fine on the little Sigmax with good color, a sharp picture and no discernable distortions.

+The screen did have one annoying trait however, that did detract from its viewing pleasure.
+The screen is HIGHLY reflective and will pick up every light source facing it.
+Careful consideration must be made as to where to place the unit to avoid this.
 Then there’s the sound…just one listen will tell you the best that can be said about the Sigmax's audio is that it’s there.
 While the speaker in the unit produces decent volume levels, the audio is of such poor quality, I suspect that anyone who buys this unit will immediately plug external speakers into the headphone jack for at least passable fidelity.
 Think Mickey’ D’s Drive Through and you’ll get the picture!
 Don’t get me wrong, you CAN get by with what’s built into the TV, but you’d have to be an incredibly cheap person to tolerate it over buying some inexpensive external speakers!

-That cable plug on the back is a pain!
+That cable plug on the back is a pain! |

 As I mentioned earlier, the Sigmac NE15AB is a budget unit that offers many connectivity options.
 All are easily accessible on the rear of the unit with ONE glaring exception: The cable television plug.
 It’s jammed into a corner and extremely difficult to attach a screw-on 75ohm cable for anyone with average sized or larger fingers.
 It CAN be done, but perhaps the better option is to use 75ohm cables with push-on plugs.
 Once again, the Sigmac shows its true colors as a budget unit with this design flaw.